nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 ![](https://github.com/nardoz-dev/projectName/blob/main/docs/sharedpictures/IoTDiagram.png)

 ## Brief Description
-> After extracting Ambient parameters from sensors,The stations evaluate instantaneously safety level of the surroundings
+> After extracting Ambient parameters from sensors, the stations evaluate instantaneously safety level of the surroundings

 > Then it upload new status of the road exchanging messages over LoRa to the AWS Cloud Application